Circus of Maxentius: Overview

-The Circus itself is the best preserved in the area of Rome, and is second only in size to the Circus Maximus in Rome.
-The only games recorded at the circus were its inaugural ones and these are generally thought to have been funerary in character.
+The Circus of Maxentius is the best preserved circus in the area of Rome, and is second only in size to the Circus Maximus in Rome.
+The only games recorded at the Circus were its inaugural ones and these are generally thought to have been funerary in character.
 They would have been held in honour of Maxentius' son Valerius Romulus, who died in AD 309 at a very young age and who was probably interred in the adjacent cylindrical tomb (tomb of Romulus).
-The imperial box (pulvinar) of the circus is connected, via a covered portico, to the villa of Maxentius, whose scant remains are today obscured by dense foliage, except for the apse of the basilical audience hall, which pokes out from the tree tops.
+The imperial box (pulvinar) of the Circus is connected, via a covered portico, to the villa of Maxentius, whose scant remains are today obscured by dense foliage, except for the apse of the basilical audience hall, which pokes out from the tree tops.
 The complex was probably never used after the death of Maxentius in AD 312 (archaeological excavations indicate the tracks were covered in sand already in antiquity).